 New Access Profile

-An access profile specifies the API Collections to which a client has access, and the policy that applies to that access (a policy is optional).
-It is also possible in this screen to specify one or more IP addresses as a whitelist.
-When this is done, only requests initiated from those addresses will be allowed: all other access will be denied.
+1) A name (required).
+2) A description (optional).
+3) One or more API Collections to which the client has access.
+4) The policy that applies to that access (a policy is optional).
+5) The access method.
+This can be an Auth Token or a JSON Web Token (JWT).
+6) One or more IP addresses as a whitelist.
+When this is set, only requests initiated from those addresses will be allowed: all other access will be denied.

 One the access profile fields have been filled in, click on "Add profile" to create the client and save that client's associated profile.
-After this step, the screen will loook something like this:
+After this step, the screen will look something like this:

 API client creation